inbloom/legacy-projects/databrowser/README.md

 You can explore the data by clicking on the links that the API shows, or you can even explicitly tell the Databrowser what part of the API to visit.

+The data browser is utilitized by an IT Administrator to view the data in their data store and view the status of completed ingestion jobs.
+For more information, view the Administrator Guide.

 ## Configuration And Setup ##
 The Databrowser is a fairly simple Ruby on Rails application, but there are a few customizations and configuration files to be aware of.